Glendale FWA advisories

 Camping, picnicking, and open campfires are allowed in designated areas only.
 (Unloaded firearms, unstrung bows and arrows, and air guns may be possessed, but not used in camping and picnic areas.
 All weapons must be stored or carried in a case, or locked within a vehicle while in these areas.)
 No swimming is allowed.

-White River Bend Wildlife Management Area is a 710-acre tract of land purchased by the DNR in 2012 to provide additional hunting opportunities.
-The property is located northwest of Washington Indiana.
+White River Bend (WMA) is a 710-acre tract of land purchased by the DNR in 2012 to provide additional hunting opportunities.
+The property is located northwest of Washington, Indiana.
 The property is protected in the lifelong Wetland Reserve Program (WRP) to maintain this part of a floodplain for the White River.
 The property provides hunting opportunities for deer, turkey, and waterfowl.
 The unique property is comprised by a mix of dense hardwood, wetland, and upland habitat.
-Please call Glendale Fish and Wildlife Area for any questions concerning this property at (812) 644-7711.
+Please call Glendale Fish & Wildlife Area for any questions concerning this property at (812) 644-7711.

 - Oak Grove Wildlife Management Area